Sperrholz richtig lagern

 6. Careful handling

-7. Weigh down the stack of plates
+7. Weighting down the stacks of panels

 Summarized for you